 Another thing I love is how convoluted (in a great way) all the relationships are. *SPOILER (for the previous books)* Zoey’s got two husbands.
 Dev’s mother hits on both her son’s partners.
 Declan is constantly hitting on Zoey or announcing his sexual endeavors to everyone because he knows everyone is going to find out anyway (and he’s right).
 Half the time Zoey’s bed has four people in it because Neil likes to curl up in it, too.
 The threesome between Zoey, Daniel, and Dev is actually a strange kind of foursome because Dev has a god sharing his body with him. *END SPOILER* But I crack up so much at all the little moments here and there that really show how unusual everything is.
 I also love the way the main relationship evolves in this one.
 Everything about their lives is unusual, so they embrace it, and I like that.

 There was one thing in this book that bothered me though.
 (Well, I mentioned a few things about the series in my first review, but this one applies to this book specifically.)
 Whenever a man touches or tries to make a move on Zoey, the men in her life want to maim or kill him.
-But when a woman molested Zoey, they pretty much just thought it was hot and brushed it off.
+But when a woman molested Zoey, they didn’t necessarily like it, but they pretty much just brushed it off and thought it was hot.
 They shouldn’t be ok with anyone touching Zoey without her consent, regardless of gender.

 I watched intently because Daniel was a vision of violent power and grace when he worked.
 The crowd fell like dominoes as he twisted and whirled that sword in an arc that left not one of the men untouched.
 Blood began to splatter in a neat circle, saturating the ground around him.
 Half the men had already fallen.